open-amt-cloud-toolkit/docs/docs/Topics/MEBX/dnsSuffix.md

 ## Manageability Engine BIOS Extensions (MEBX)

-Intel MEBX allows for configuration of the Intel Manageability Engine (ME) platform.
+Intel® MEBX allows for configuration of the Intel Manageability Engine (ME) platform.
 Through this interface, you can provision AMT and customize a variety of settings manually.

 ### Set a DNS Suffix through MEBX
 If DHCP option15 is not set, the following needs to be set manually through MEBX if you want to re-activate the device remotely at a later time.